Creating Effective Learning Objectives for E-Learning : 5 Tips to Know

 “You can teach a student a lesson for a day; but if you can teach him to learn by creating curiosity, he will continue the learning process as long as he lives.” – Clay P. Bedford

-These are a few tips that I use while creating learning objectives for e-learning courses.
+These are a few tips I use while creating learning objectives for e-learning courses.
 If you have any, please do share your thoughts.